Chocolate Swirl Cookies starts with a cookie dough recipe. Easy as 1-2-3, these cookies will be in the oven and melting in your mouth in no time!

 As my children and hubby tell me, “It is your classic cookie recipe.”
 It really is.

-I was whipping some chocolate chip cookies up the other day and wanted to try something new.
-I often had wondered what would happen to the cookie recipe if I added chocolate to the batter, but I had never tried it.
-I knew I could add chocolate to the batter and get a chocolate cookie, however I wanted a little more oomph then just chocolate.
+Certainly adding chocolate to the batter would get a chocolate cookie, however I wanted a little more oomph then just chocolate.
 I know, what if I only put chocolate in half the batter and left the other half a chocolate chip cookie?
 What would happen then?

 Well, as I discovered, I got chocolate swirl cookies.
 Simply ingenious, I tell you.
 Well, maybe it doesn’t rank up there like putting a man on the moon or the invention of disposable diapers, but hey, I gotta start somewhere, you know?